sebsfr/Currency_convertor/currency_converter/README.md

-#Currency convertor created in Python by using fixer API - https://fixer.io/
+Currency converter created in Python by using fixer API - [Fixer](https://fixer.io/)

-All the currencies commands are available with capital letters E.g. USD, EUR, GBP, PLN, QAR...
+All the currencies commands are available with capital letters E.g.***USD, EUR, GBP, PLN, QAR...***